JosephCrespin/InfiniteBlocks/README.md

 # InfiniteBlocks

-this project is based on simon's game where you have to follow patterns and remember them to win🤠
+This project is based on simon's game where you have to follow patterns and remember them to win🤠

 ## Starting🚀